Encantadia: The Gems

-The world of Encantadia is powered and guarded by a powerful gem called Inang Brilyante (mother gem) created by Cassiopeia, the first Queen of Lireo.
+The world of Encantadia is powered and guarded by a powerful gem called Inang Brilyante (mother gem) gifted by Emre (God of Light), the first Queen of Lireo.
 The gem has powerful characteristics and abilities, and is considered as the most powerful relic in Encantadia.
 Many encantados covet the gemstone in an attempt to rule the realm, driving Cassiopeia to break it into four elemental gems that hold balance to the realm: fire, air, water and earth.
 She then handed them to the four kingdoms of Encantadia for safekeeping.
 However, King Arvak of Hathoria, consumed by greed, desired to acquire all the gems, so he used the fire gemstone he protected as a weapon in his war to conquer Encantadia.
 In the ensuing war, Arvak was killed and Prince Raquim of Sapiro was able to recover the fire and water gem from King Arvak, and decided to bring the two gems, along with Sapiro's earth gem, to Lireo for safekeeping.
 Since then, the four powerful gems are guarded by Queen Minea of Lireo who then hands them to her four daughters: Pirena, the keeper of the fire gem; Amihan, the air gem; Alena, the water gem; and Danaya, the earth gem.
 In the reboot a fifth gem is introduced as a small shard of the mother gem.
 When the mother gem is destroyed, the fifth gem is thrown to the sea shore where a lost mortal becomes its keeper.